abayoss/meanFun/README.md

 # MeanFun

-Mean Stack app that shows you how to do basic interaction, and authentiaction, using the Http Client. splited on two parts :
+Mean Stack app that shows you how to do basic interaction, and authentication, using the Http Client.

+Has two parts :

 ![Imgur](https://i.imgur.com/0gPlXWm.png)